bg

 Frequently asked questions

 The most secure storage method is a hardware wallet.
 These are physical devices that keep your private keys offline, protecting them from online threats like hacking and malware.
-They are ideal for securing large amounts or for long-term holding.
+They are ideal for securing large amounts of crypto or for long-term holding.

 Our website uses cookies.
 Our Cookie Policy